Requirements and Curriculum

 Completing the program

-• A minimum “acceptable mastery” rating on final evaluations from all preceptors in all rotations and all competencies must be met.
+• A minimum “acceptable mastery” rating on all evaluations from preceptors in all rotations; all competencies must be met at an acceptable level

 Curriculum